espanaarturo/cmu_capstone/README.md

 This research was conducted through the **UnitedHealth Group Bridges to Healthcare Technology Program**, hosted by **Carnegie Mellon University**.

-We thank our mentors, faculty advisors, and the UCSB Healthy Communities Project for their support.

 ---

 ## Contact